 changing Vermonters’ transportation and commuting habits.

 As Vermonters experience more of the inconvenient truth of climate change, we have the opportunity and responsibility to share in the solutions.
 Your individual actions add up greatly in the long run.
 Sharing your ride, taking the bus, biking, and walking are just the start of a greener future that you create.
-So take the pledge and try a new way of getting to work (or working from home), going to school, the store—or any of your daily activities.
+So try a new way of getting to work (or working from home), going to school, the store—or any of your daily activities.

 The number one contributor of carbon pollution in Vermont is transportation (over 40%) and the majority is from people driving alone.